mahaley22/Uncertainty-Sampling/index.md

-# Model (Un)certainty: can a model "know" when it's bad "bad" or "good"?
+# Leveraging Model (Un)certainty: can a model "know" when it's"bad" or "good"?
 (warning: I may over-use "scare quotes" in this piece)

 This work explores model uncertainty scoring in Machine Learning, using Machine Translation using Neural Nets (Attention) as a toy example.